What is hCG?

 - Blood hCG between 5-25 mIU/ml: "Equivocal".
 Maybe pregnant, maybe not.
 Repeat test in a couple of days

-One single hCG reading is not enough to make a clear diagnosis and several hCG tests days apart give a more accurate assessment of the situation.
+One single hCG reading is not enough to make a clear diagnosis.
+Several hCG tests days apart give a more accurate assessment of the situation.